Heco

 Guided by our commitment to the connection between social well-being and environmental conservation, our strategy focuses on creating meaningful opportunities for local communities to thrive through:

-- Economic Prosperity: Building a sustainable and ethical tourism model that supports long-term economic growth for communities.
+- Economic Prosperity: Building a sustainable and ethical tourism model that supports long-term economic well-being for local communities.

 - Women’s Empowerment: Enabling women to establish and lead micro-enterprises, fostering independence and financial stability.